-No. PSS scope of studies Description / Requirements Criteria to benchmark To determine the need for reinforcements to allow the connection of the Facility to the Grid System.
-3 Short Circuit Analysis To calculate the maximum short circuit fault current contribution from the Facility at the Interconnection Point in the event of single-phase fault to ground fault, phase to phase fault and bolted three-phase fault events.
-IEC 60909 calculation method is to be used.
-To determine the required short circuit ratings for the selection of equipment.
-To identify mitigations to ensure short circuit fault level remains within limits.
-Grid Code and TSRS 4 Reactive Power Requiremen ts To assess the profile of transmission voltage at the Interconnection Point and its vicinity.
-To determine the necessity to install reactive power compensation equipment to meet the reactive power requirements at the Interconnection Point over the entire operating range of the Facility at any point of the PF range between 0.85 lagging to 0.95 leading as specified in the Grid Code.
-Grid Code and TSRS
+No. PSS scope of studies Description / Requirements Criteria to benchmark IEC 60909 calculation method is to be used. • Short circuit analysis shall consider various generation dispatch scenarios in the Transmission System to determine the maximum short circuit fault current contribution at the Interconnection Point. • To determine the required short circuit ratings for the selection of equipment. • To identify mitigations to ensure short circuit fault level remains within limits.
+4 Reactive Power Requirements • To assess the profile of transmission voltage at the Interconnection Point and its vicinity.
+Grid Code and TSRS • To determine the necessity to install reactive power compensation equipment to meet the reactive power requirements at the Interconnection Point over the entire operating range of the Facility at any point of the PF range between 0.85 lagging to 0.95 leading as specified in the Grid Code.

-(ii) Table 2: Scope of Stage 2 PSS
+(b) Table 2: Scope of Stage 2 PSS